ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 }
 ```

-Now the component is managing the state of the player, but we still need to translate that into the DOM method calls.
-So let's create a modifier!
+That's it for the component: we're succesfully handling all of the *state*.
+Now we need to build a modifier to translate the state into the appropriate DOM method calls!

 ```bash
 ember install ember-modifier